 If you, like me, love trying a variety of different infused oils, you may have realized something.

-Infused olive oils can be extremely pricey, and they aren’t all delicious!
+Infused olive oils can be quite pricey, and they aren't all delicious!
 You can end up with both sticker shock and disappointment, a sad combination.

 Happily, my favorite infused oil is easy to make at home, meaning there's no weird chemical aftertaste like with some commercial infused oils.